metheok/SalesTaxProblem/README.md

 Total: 74.68

 Introduction
-This program is written by Omar Iqbal Kantroo as Makkajai sample problem
+This program is written by Omar Iqbal Kantroo

 How to Run